PacificBiosciences/portello/docs/user_guide.md

 ```

 This strategy uses the `asm5` minimap2 preset to map sample-specific assembly contigs to the reference, which should be
 a good choice for human sample analysis.
+Note that the `--eqx` option to provide CIGAR strings with `=` and `X` match
+values is required.

-Note the common additional minimap2 options `--eqx`, `--cs` and `-Y` add more information to the alignments that
-portello doesn't use.
+The common additional minimap2 options `--cs` and `-Y` add more information to the alignments that portello doesn't use.
 These won't help or hurt the process.

 ## Outputs

 All BAM outputs from portello are unsorted.
 The two bam output files are for "unassembled" and "remapped" reads.
 Every
 input read should be represented by exactly one primary read in one of the two outputs files.
 Both of these output files
-may contain unmapped reads, but they're separated into two separate files because they may have different
+may contain unmapped reads, but they're separated into two separate files because the unmapped reads in each file have
-interpretations relevant to downstream processing steps.
+different interpretations relevant to downstream processing steps, as discussed below.

 ### Unassembled read output

-This output separates out all of the unmapped reads from the input read-to-contig alignments.
-These are interpreted as
+This output contains all unmapped reads from the input read-to-contig alignment file.
+These reads are interpreted as
-'unassembled' since they don't have a mapping to the assembly contigs, and the default portello workflow assumption is
+'unassembled' since they don't have a mapping to any assembly contig, and the default portello workflow assumption is
 that the input reads are the same ones used to generate the assembly.

 Followup usage of this file may depend on workflow details.
 At higher depth, these reads are likely to correspond to